This format can...

 logpoint option creates additional waypoints from the log entries.

 A typical use for this is to get coordinates read from "corrected coordinates" logs.

 This is a fairly esoteric option.
 If the GPX file you are reading has only base pathnames (e.g "foo.html") the value you specify to this argument will be prepended to that.
 For example, "-o gpx,urlbase=c:\My Documents\Whatever" would result in the link to that waypoint being written to refer to

 Target GPX version for output.

 This option specifies the version of the GPX specification to use for output.
-The default version is 1.0.
+The default version is 1.0 unless one or more of the input files is GPX 1.1, then it's 1.1.
 The only other valid value for this option is 1.1.

 Notice that this is not a full scale XML schema conversion.
 In particular, if you have a GPX 1.0 file that has extended namespaces in it (such as a pocket query from Geocaching.com) just writing it with this option will result in a horribly mangled GPX file as we can't convert the schema data.

 Write Garmin-specific extensions, when such data is available, to the GPX.
 Notably, depth, temperature, proximity, display color, ambient temperature, heart rate, and cadence are read when they are available in the source data.
 This data can, of course, only be read by GPX readers that know about the Garmin gpxtpx and gpxx extended namespaces.